soumyadeepghoshGG/COVID-19-Time-Series-Analysis/README.md

 - **Reporting Delays:** Delays in data reporting, especially over weekends, might result in a surge of reported cases at the beginning of the new week.
 - **Weekend Gatherings:** Social activities, gatherings, or events over the early weekend might contribute to increased exposure and transmission, leading to higher reported cases.
 - **Workweek Caution:** Individuals might exhibit more caution and adherence to safety measures early in the workweek, potentially influencing lower reported cases.
 However, as the week progresses, there appears to be a relaxation in this vigilance, potentially leading to a more casual approach to safety protocols.

+### Model Performance

+The Facebook Prophet model was used to forecast COVID-19 trends.
+The model's performance was evaluated using three key metrics:

+- **MAPE:** Indicates the model's prediction error as a percentage.
+Lower values indicate better accuracy.
+- **RMSE:** Measures the standard deviation of prediction errors.
+Lower values indicate better performance.
+- **R² Score:** Indicates the proportion of variance explained by the model.
+Higher values indicate better performance.

+The results are summarized below:

+The model showed strong performance in predicting DEATHS, with an R² score of 0.8974, but had lower performance in predicting CONFIRMED and RECOVERED cases, indicating room for improvement.
+The ACTIVE cases prediction was moderate, with an R² score of 0.4219.
+Overall, these metrics suggest the model captures the general trends but may miss some variability, especially in CONFIRMED and RECOVERED cases.

 ## Reference
 [COVID-19 Data Repository](https://github.com/CSSEGISandData/COVID-19) by the Center for Systems Science and Engineering (CSSE) at Johns Hopkins University: On March 10, 2023, the Johns Hopkins Coronavirus Resource Center ceased its collecting and reporting of global COVID-19 data.
 For updated cases, deaths, and vaccine data please visit the following sources:<br>